camdendotlol/website/posts/opengraph_without_ssr.md

 ## Closing thoughts and where to go next

-You'll probably need more metadata than just title and description, such as image, url, locale, site_name, and [many more](https://ogp.me/).
+You'll probably need more metadata than just title and description, such as `image`, `url`, `locale`, `site_name`, and [many more](https://ogp.me/).
 This approach is nice because you have the foundation to add whatever custom content you want.

-For example, Chromapoll users can create polls, which are available at the /polls/id path.
+For example, Chromapoll users can create polls, which are available at the `/polls/id` path.
 To properly show their information in the metadata, I needed to add a call to the database to fetch the title and other information.
-So I created an asynchronous "fetchPollInfo" function that getMetadata calls when it's provided with a path that begins with /poll/.
-All of this logic sits in the metadata.ts module, safely separated from the rest of the codebase.
+So I created an asynchronous `fetchPollInfo` function that `getMetadata` calls when it's provided with a path that begins with `/poll/`.
+All of this logic sits in the `metadata.ts` module, safely separated from the rest of the codebase.

 OpenGraph previews look a lot nicer with images.
-Flavio Copes has [a great tutorial on using Canvas to create custom images on the fly](https://flaviocopes.com/canvas-node-generate-image/).
-Using information from that page, I wrote a function that generates an image with custom text and coloring for poll pages, and I call it each time there's a request to a poll page.
+Flavio Copes has [a useful tutorial on creating custom images at runtime with Canvas](https://flaviocopes.com/canvas-node-generate-image/).
+Using information from that page alongside the [MDN Canvas API Docs](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API), I wrote a function that generates an image with custom text and coloring for poll pages, and I call it each time there's a request to a poll page.
 If your site is more static, you can just keep a few images in a folder and serve different ones depending on the path.

 You can check out my complete implementation for Chromapoll [here](https://github.com/mythmakerseven/chromapoll/blob/main/server/metadata.ts).